 Since she left school, however, she had never stopped learning.
 "I kept reading books, keeping a dairy and sending out articles to magazines and newspapers," she said.
 Some got published, and she got encouraged.

-When she saw in an ad in 1998 that the popular magazine Zhi Yin — a woman’s magazine about personal relationships — was recruiting an editor in Wuhan, Hubei province, a city far away from Shanghai, she resolutely quit her job — despite the risks and uncertainties — and went to Wuhan and applied for this dream job.
-And, with mere elementary school credentials, she got it.
+When she saw in an ad in 1998 that the popular magazine Zhi Yin - a woman's magazine about personal relationships - was recruiting an editor in Wuhan, Hubei province, a city far away from Shanghai, she resolutely quit her job - despite the risks and uncertainties - and went to Wuhan and applied for this dream job.
+And, with merely elementary school credentials to show, she got the job.

 While working as an editor, Zhao started to write her life story and in 2000 started to put it online.
 The response from readers was tremendous, and she collected her online writings and first published her life story in a 200-plus-page book entitled My Suffering, My University.
 It became a sensation and she was featured in news stories and on TV.

 Zhen Zaiyuan, a petroleum engineer from Houston, learned of her story through his older brother in China in 2005.
 Zhen, who had a similarly harsh childhood - losing a father and having to help his family survive at very young age - was so touched by her resilience that he fell in love with her before he met her.
 He got in touch with Zhao, made her fall in love with him back, married her in 2007 and in 2009, Zhao moved to Houston.